Christ's Fulfilment of the Law

 Introduction

 While discussions of the Holy Mass by the "Liturgical Movement" [01; 02; 03; 04] generally is about a Christianized Synagogue Service and the Last Supper with a Nucleus of the Euchrist's Proper as the origin of the Holy Mass without referring to the essential link to the Old Testament Temple Cult.
-These discussions are more about (alleged) historical developments regarding the form than about the essence of the Holy Mass.
-Furthermore, by misunderstanding the true distinction between the natural and supernatural orders, they went so far as to judge the correctness of development by "Organic Growth".
-All this is then based on an amateurish archeology, in which they set aside the Doctrine and Practices, which have been preserved by the Holy Spirit throughout the ages through the "Organic Growth" under the refutation of heresies and the adoration of Christ in all aspects of how He has fulfilled the Law.
+These discussions are more about (alleged) historical developments regarding the form than about the essence of the Holy Massl, founded on archeology.
+Furthermore, especially this latter had led to a misunderstanding of the true distinction between the natural and supernatural orders, by which they went so far as to judge the correctness of development by "Organic Growth".
+Indeed, all this is then based on an amateurish archeology, in which they set aside the Doctrine and Practices, which have been preserved by the Holy Spirit throughout the ages through the "Organic Growth" under the refutation of heresies and the adoration of Christ in all aspects of how He has fulfilled the Law.
 It is this pride that resulted in their blindness to see the essence that Christ was born to fulfill the Law and how that is connected to the fulfillment of the Temple cult of the Old Testament.
 Namely that Christ fulfilled the Law that regulates the Jewish Temple cult in its entirety, which also means that the Holy Mass is the fulfillment of the Temple cult of the Old Testament: the Eucharist is a Sacrifice.

 Without claiming to be complete an overview of the fulfilment is given here in its main points concerning the last week of Passion.